vikpek/SocialWeaver/README.md

 Perform the following steps:

-1. Download the specifically designed Firefox Plugin for the ERP Future from ___ and install it.
+1. Download the specifically designed Firefox Plugin for the ERP Future from http://goo.gl/pPUyZ6 and install it.
+(You can as well use the plugin from the repository here: 'socialweaver-erp-future.xpi')
 2. Finally open "http://2013.erp-future.com/"

 You already should see the annotations we made at the live demo in Vienna.
 (If not - try refreshing the website.)